aws-samples/cyber-insurance-examples/README.md

 This approach allows the insurance provider to get the up-to-date data at any time.
 The customer can revoke the access at any time by deleting the IAM role.

+The solution consists of two parts:

+1. **Partner**: The partner creates a CloudFormation stack that deploys a website that allows the customer to request a cyber insurance quote and initiate the deployment of the Customer stack (see below).
+The partner stack also creates an event-driven solution for generating the quote.
+An Amazon API Gateway endpoint and a few Lambda functions are used to store the customer account details and check if the quote is ready.
+The stack creates an SNS topic that sends a notification to the partner when the customer stack is deployed.
+A Lambda function can then assume the IAM role in the customer account and retrieve the Security Hub findings.
+The findings are stored in an S3 bucket and used as an input to the risk model to provide a quote.
+The final quote is stored in a DynamoDB table and returned to the customer through the website.
+2. **Customer**: The customer deploys a CloudFormation stack that creates a cross-account IAM role providing read-only access to the Security Hub findings.
+The stack also creates a custom resource that reports back to the partner that the IAM role was successfully created and is ready to use.

+The following diagram illustrates the approach:

 ![AWS IAM Role Approach](./src/CyberInsuranceIAMRoleApproach.png)

+The partner website allows the customer to request a quote by providing their AWS account ID and region where Security Hub findings are aggregated.
+It navigates the customer to the AWS CloudFormation console in the customer AWS account to deploy the customer stack.
+The customer stack creates the IAM role and sends a notification to the partner when the role is ready.
+The partner solution then retrieves the Security Hub findings and generates the quote which is displayed to the customer on the website.
+Below is a screenshot of the sample website:

 ![Sample Partner Portal](./src/Partner-Portal.png)